philmayes/midi_maker/README.md

 ## Definition Commands
 These create the building blocks of a composition.
-Definition commands all have a `name=xxxxx` parameter, and this name is used by the performance commands.
+With the exception of `preferences`, all definition commands all have a `name=xxxxx` parameter, and this name is used by the performance commands.
 They can occur in any order.

 ### voice